 Hamas is open to freeing hostages, five-year truce in Gaza, official says

-- Hamas is prepared to agree to a five-year truce and the release of all hostages, according to an anonymous official from the group.
+- Hamas is willing to agree to a five-year truce and release all hostages, according to an official statement made on Saturday.

-- Israel demands the return of all hostages and the disarmament of Hamas, which the group deems a 'red line.'
+- Israel demands the return of all hostages and Hamas's disarmament, which Hamas considers a 'red line.'

 181 Articles